-He's doing this to deliberately torture me, Maya thought as she went into the room.
+He's doing this to deliberately torture me.
 Though Dec had proven more than once that he could be infinitely patient, his behavior ever since that kiss had been anything but.
 If she hadn't made the comment to him about the audience, she was pretty sure he would've fucked her right in front of the club.
 Their need had been that great.

 She stripped in record time, leaving her clothes scattered between the door and the bed in her haste.
-She debated for a minute about whether or not she should make it first, and decided not, uncertain of how long Dec would be gone and unwilling to have it appear that she wasn't willing to trust him enough to do as he asked.
+She debated for a minute whether or not she should make it first, and decided not, uncertain of how long Dec would be gone and unwilling to have it appear that she wasn't willing to trust him enough to do as he asked.
 Instead, she pulled the blankets off and dumped them out of the way on the floor.
 Better to have a smooth surface for whatever he had in mind, she reasoned.
 And if he wanted them, they were only a few feet away.